apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 Using the secure shell instead of the VM interface has some advantages.
 You can copy/paste commands from the tutorial and avoid mouse control problems.

-Drill includes SQLLine, a JDBC utility for connecting to relational databases and executing SQL commands.
-After logging into the sandbox,  use the `sqlline` command to start SQLLine for executing Drill queries.
+Drill includes SQLLine, a JDBC utility for connecting to relational databases and executing SQL commands. `SQLLine` is a sql client on the sandbox that starts Drill only in embedded mode.
+After logging into the sandbox,  use the `SQLLine` command to start SQLLine for executing Drill queries in embedded mode.

     [mapr@maprdemo ~]# sqlline
     sqlline version 1.1.6
     0: jdbc:drill:>

+In distributed mode, the warden attempts to start Drill automatically when Drill is defined as service.

 [Starting SQLLine outside the sandbox](/docs/starting-stopping-drill) for use with Drill requires entering more options than are shown here.